-Artist Shih Chieh Huang (TED Talk: Sculptures that’d be at home in the deep sea) takes everyday objects — plastic bottles, food containers, old computer parts — and transforms them into surreal sea creatures.
+Artist Shih Chieh Huang (TED Talk: Sculptures that’d be at home in the deep sea) takes everyday objects — plastic bottles, food containers, old computer parts, plastic garbage bags — and transforms them into surreal sea creatures.
 These creatures tower over the viewer and move as if they’re alive.
 Many have eyes that blink, tentacles that unfurl and bioluminescent parts that glow.

 Huang found further inspiration for these pieces during a fellowship at the Smithsonian Museum of Natural History, where he studied bioluminescent organisms.
 “There are so many cool bioluminescent creatures, each with their own unique characteristics — the silver hatchetfish, the vampire squid, the flashlight fish,” says Huang.
 “One of the concepts I was inspired by: many bioluminescent creatures did not grow ‘new’ light organs.
 The light organs often evolved from a pre-existing organ — for the lanternfish, it was a mutated dorsal fin infected by bioluminescent bacteria.”

 In this gallery, a closer look at some of Huang’s very cool creatures.

 Huang’s organisms compete for scarce resources in this installation that was part of the 2009 Arc Biennial of Art in Australia.
 Cubozoa-L-09, by Shih Chieh Huang, 2009.
 Photo courtesy of the artist.

 How plastic bags and computer fans come to life